LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 The intent of step 0 is to ensure that you as a potential new player are well are of possible in-game events, and the types of interpersonal interactions that can occur.

-This explaination is for the benefit of everyone as everyone is on the same page when it comes to expressing themselves without fear of upsetting someone else.
+This explanation is for the benefit of everyone as everyone is on the same page when it comes to expressing themselves without fear of upsetting someone else.

 Mostly it’s just edgy jokes.